-Because the success of a lawsuit is ultimately decided by the quality of the parties involved, each player involved with the lawsuit will fall under the scrutinizing eye of a lawsuit loan assessor before a monetary amount is given.
-This means that not only will the Plaintiff be looked at, but so will their Solicitor and the Defendant.
+Because the success of a lawsuit is ultimately determined based on the quality of the parties involved, each player involved will fall under the scrutinizing eye of a lawsuit loan assessor before a loan is given.
+This means that not only will the plaintiff be looked at, but so will their solicitor and the defendant.

 Why We Assess The Plaintiff

-Firstly, the most scrutiny will be given to the actual Plaintiff.
-Lawsuit Loan companies want to make sure they are making a good investment in awarding a plaintiff a loan based against their future winnings.
-After all, Plaintiffs will not be required to pay back lawsuit loans if they loose their case.
-That said, Plaintiffs will be looked at to see if they have a criminal record, pending lawsuits against them, and overall quality of character – all of which can play a factor in their lawsuit.
+Firstly, the most scrutiny will be given to the actual plaintiff.
+Lawsuit loan companies want to make sure they are making a good investment in awarding a plaintiff a loan based on their future winnings.
+After all, plaintiffs will not be required to pay back a lawsuit loan if they lose their case.
+That said, the plaintiffs will be looked at to see if they have a criminal record or pending lawsuits against them, and their overall quality of character will be examined as well.

 Why We Assess The Plaintiff’s Lawyer

 Settlement loan companies like Delta Settlement Funding will look into the history of the client’s solicitor in order to measure their competency to represent the plaintiff in the lawsuit.
 This examination mainly involves ensuring their lawyer has not broken bar guidelines in the past, does not have complaints filed against them, and has had experience in trying similar lawsuits.

 Why We Assess The Defendant

-Lastly, we will also take a look at the Defendant; the defendant is primarily assessed to ensure that they are properly insured and their policy limits are met – meaning they have an ability to pay should the judgement be ruled against them.
+Lastly, we will also take a look at the defendant.
+The defendant is primarily assessed to ensure that they are properly insured and their policy limits are met – meaning they have the ability to pay should the verdict be ruled against them.